jmfly/iodocs/README.md

     Ex: "false", "FALSE", "False", "f", "F", "0", etc.
     Default: "false"

-9. "auth" key value is set to "oauth" when OAuth is the authentication mechanism.
-Field is required.
+9. "auth" object is set to "oauth" when OAuth is the authentication method.

 10. "oauth" key value is a JSON object that contains the OAuth implementation details for this API.
 Field is